Michigan Truck Accident Lawyers

 What to Do After a Michigan Truck Accident

-When you or your family has been injured a truck accident, the first step should be speaking with a Michigan truck accident lawyer.
+If you or a family member have been injured a truck accident, the first step should be speaking with a Michigan truck accident lawyer.
 A knowledgeable lawyer can help you complete the next step of filing your claim in a timely manner.
-If you wait too long to file your accident claim, state laws and regulations may allow the trucking and insurance companies to destroy the accident records.
+If you wait too long to file your truck accident claim, state laws and regulations may allow the truck companies and insurance companies to destroy the accident records.
 We at Arnold & Itkin have discovered that courts are fairly limited in helping accident victims if they do not have access to this important evidence.

 If you find yourself in such a situation, the experienced team of lawyers at our firm can give you sound legal advice with how to proceed in filing your claim.
 We understand that there may be extenuating circumstances, and we can partner with you to work hard in fighting for full and fair financial compensation.